 K. Comprehensive Plan Policy ED-212 states "King County shall encourage and support community based and community led efforts to support and retain existing small businesses."
 Although rapid industry growth has resulted in some adult beverage businesses becoming incompatible with rural character, this ordinance honors the sometimes competing Comprehensive Plan policies to support and retain existing small businesses with equally important policy to protect rural character by setting clear scope and size limits to protect the Agricultural zone and Rural Area zone.
-In the specific case of the previously untested remote tasting room use, which was recently created within state licensing provisions, the ordinance allows some small businesses to continue within limited rural area demonstration projects but also makes space available for tasting rooms in Community Business and Regional Business zones for those businesses that wish to expand their scope.
+In the specific case of the previously untested remote tasting room use, which was recently created within state licensing provisions, the ordinance allows some small businesses to continue within limited rural area demonstration projects but also makes space available for remote tasting rooms in Community Business and Regional Business zones for those businesses that wish to expand their scope.

 L. The Growth Management Act requires that rural development be contained and controlled to ensure the protection of rural character, assure the visual compatibility of rural development with the surrounding Rural Area and Natural Resource Lands, protect environmentally critical areas and habitat, and protect against conflicts with natural resource uses, such as farming, forestry and mining.
 Proximity to existing agricultural uses and rural area recreational destinations provide the raw materials and customer base to allow traditional small-scale adult beverage industry uses to thrive.
 The adult beverage industry relies on all of these elements to succeed.
 For example, the definition of agriculture in the Growth Management Act includes viticulture, an essential component of a winery use.
-Viticulture, and agricultural practices related to brewery and distillery uses and their associated processing and sales activities, are all examples of things the Comprehensive Plan requires the county to protect.
+Viticulture, and agricultural practices related to brewery and distillery uses and their associated processing and sales activities, are all examples of activities the Comprehensive Plan requires the county to protect.

-M. The Comprehensive Plan, describes rural character and notes that King County "…recognizes that each of its rural communities has distinct and unique characteristics."
-For instance, "…residents of Vashon-Maury Island, accessible only by ferry, sea or air, enjoy an island's leisurely and scenic lifestyle…" while "…[i]n the Snoqualmie Valley, farming is still the mainstay…".
+M. The Comprehensive Plan describes rural character and notes that King County "recognizes that each of its rural communities has distinct and unique characteristics."
+For instance, "residents of Vashon-Maury Island, accessible only by ferry, sea or air, enjoy an island's leisurely and scenic lifestyle", while "[i]n the Snoqualmie Valley, farming is still the mainstay".
 The Sammamish valley, which was a study area during development of this ordinance, has its own distinctively rural character, despite its close proximity to urban incorporated areas and to the city of Woodinville's popular, concentrated winery district.
-Some of the regulations adopted as part of this ordinance, such as the various allowances for tasting associated with winery, brewery, distillery production facilities, vary across the different rural communities in unincorporated King County.
-Individual rural communities take different positions and have different priorities, and this is reflected in some of the regulations, while generally a county-wide lens was used for analyzing potential regulatory impacts on the wider rural area and natural resource lands.
+Some of the regulations adopted as part of this ordinance, such as the various allowances for on-site tasting and retail sales associated with winery, brewery, distillery production facilities, vary across the different rural communities in unincorporated King County.
+Individual rural communities take different positions and have different priorities, and this is reflected in some of the regulations; however, generally a countywide lens was used for analyzing potential regulatory impacts on the wider rural area and natural resource lands.

 N. Comprehensive Plan Policy R-201 defines the characteristics of rural character and the rural area.
 Four of these characteristics are particularly relevant to the changes made in this ordinance: "b.
 Commercial and noncommercial farming, forestry, fisheries, mining, home-occupations and home industries," "d.
 Community small-town atmosphere, safety, and locally owned small businesses," "h.
 Traditional rural land uses of a size and scale that blend with historic rural development," and "i.
 Rural uses that do not include primarily urban-serving facilities."

-O. Public testimony on this ordinance was consistent with Comprehensive Plan policy goals and included discussion of adult beverage industry uses as being community gathering places, rural residents desire to take advantage of economic opportunities created by the adult beverage industry and the need for solid customer bases to allow small businesses to thrive.
+O. Public testimony on this ordinance was consistent with Comprehensive Plan policy goals and included discussion of adult beverage industry uses as being community gathering places, rural residents' desire to take advantage of economic opportunities created by the adult beverage industry and the need for solid customer bases to allow small businesses to thrive.